primap-community/climate_categories/docs/data.rst

 info               map   optional, arbitrary metadata               {'gases': ['CO2', 'NH3']}
 =================  ====  =========================================  ===================================

 The examples in the table are given in python syntax.
-An example in StrictYaml syntax would be:
+An example in YAML syntax would be:

 .. code-block:: yaml

     categories:
-      1:
+      '1':
         title: ENERGY
         comment: This category includes all GHG emissions arising from combustion and fugitive releases of fuels.
 Emissions from the non-energy uses of fuels are